A Safe, Good, and New Haven

 Like this one:

 Yes friends, there are those 3 judges again and their cave!
-Maybe when I visit there, I’ll dress in colonial garb?
-Mainly there were pictures of murals around town.
-Yes, public art is a good thing, but so are taverns with historical significance… how many more rooms until we get there?!
-Oh look, a painting of a weird looking guy:
+Public art is a good thing, but so are taverns with historical significance… how many more rooms until we get there?!

 And a room with all sorts of tercentenary celebration bric-a-brac.
 Great, here… look, a poster from back then, whenever.
 Can we get to the good stuff?